StackVista/stackstate-docs/configure/health/send-health-data/transactional_increments.md

   * **health** - One of the following StackState Health state values: `Clear`, `Deviating`, `Critical`.
   * **topologyElementIdentifier** - Used to bind the check state to a StackState topology element.
   * **name** - Name of the external check state.
+  * **delete** - Flag that is interpreted as a delete request for the related `checkStateId`.
+Even if the rest of the fields for the create are present, e.g. `name, health, ...` the delete will take precedence.

 ## Send health to StackState